datomi79/RAW-burst-image-super-resolution/README.md

 then mosaicked and corrupted by random noise.

 **Training set:** We provide [code](datasets/synthetic_burst_train_set.py) to generate the synthetic bursts using any image dataset for training.
-Note that any image dataset **except the validation split of the [BurstSR dataset](https://openaccess.thecvf.com/content/CVPR2021/papers/Bhat_Deep_Burst_Super-Resolution_CVPR_2021_paper.pdf)** can be used to generate synthetic bursts for training.
+Note that any public image dataset **except the validation split of the [BurstSR dataset](https://openaccess.thecvf.com/content/CVPR2021/papers/Bhat_Deep_Burst_Super-Resolution_CVPR_2021_paper.pdf)** can be used to generate synthetic bursts for training.
+The dataset has to be publicly accessible.
+Unpublished or self-made datasets are not allowed.

 **Validation set:** The bursts in the validation set have been pre-generated with the [data generation code](datasets/synthetic_burst_train_set.py),